 Tip

-Don’t forget to check out Ermou Street, it’s the main shopping street in the center of Athens.
-Ermou street starts at Syntagma Square and reaches Monastiraki Square and goes even further.
+Remember to check out Ermou Street.
+It’s the main shopping street in the center of Athens.
+Ermou Street starts at Syntagma Square and reaches Monastiraki Square and goes even further.

 2.2.
 Ride the Happy Train

-After witnessing the Change of Guards, you should take a ride on the Happy Train.
+After witnessing the Change of Guards, you should ride the Happy Train.
 This is a fun and interactive train ride that takes you around the city and is a great way to get your kids excited about exploring Athens.

 The Happy Train has stops at all the major attractions in Athens, so you’ll be able to take your kids to all the best sites in the city.
-And the train is filled with fun activities that will keep your kids entertained throughout the ride.
+The train is filled with fun activities to entertain your kids throughout the ride.

 Day 2 Itinerary – Panathenaic Stadium

 The second day of your family trip to Athens should be spent exploring Plaka and the Panathenaic Stadium.
-This is a great way to introduce your kids to the culture and history of Athens and get them excited about the city.
+This is a great way to introduce your kids to the city’s culture and history and get them excited about it.

 2.3.
 Explore the Panathenaic Stadium

 The Panathenaic Stadium is a must-see when exploring Athens with kids.
-It’s an ancient stadium that was built in the 5th century BC and is the site of the first modern Olympic Games.
-It is also the world’s only stadium that is entirely made from marble.
+It’s an ancient stadium built in the 5th century BC and is the site of the first modern Olympic Games.
+It is also the world’s only stadium entirely made from marble.

-Exploring the Panathenaic Stadium is a great way to introduce your kids to the history and culture of Athens.
-There are guided tours available for kids, as well as interactive exhibits and activities that will help them engage with the history of the site.
+Exploring the Panathenaic Stadium is a great way to introduce your kids to Athens’s history.
+There are guided tours available for kids, as well as interactive exhibits and activities that will help them engage with the site’s history.

 Tip